-1. USE AUTOMATIC DISHWASHING DETERGENTS ONLY.
+- 1. USE AUTOMATIC DISHWASHER DETERGENTS.
 Never use soap, hand dishwashing detergent, laundry detergent or laundry enzyme products.
-They will produce excessive suds and slow down the wash arm action which could cause flooding.
+They will produce excessive suds and slow down the wash arm action which could cause flooding. - 2.
+Add detergent to the dispenser immediately before starting.
+Detergent exposed to moisture over a period of time may become caked and ineffective.
+An open box of detergent should stay fresh for about one month. - Fill the dispenser with the proper amount of detergent, and close the compartment.
+The indentation is used for the SOAK AND SCRUB POTS/PANS CYCLE ONLY.